 Hamilton (population: 550,000)

 McMaster is located in Hamilton, a large port city at the south-western corner of Lake Ontario.
 Although it’s an important industrial city, it has a lot of green spaces, and there is a wide selection of museums, galleries and other cultural centres.
 Unfortunately, we just have time for a short visit to Hamilton on this trip.

 Although it’s not very big (with around 100,000 inhabitants), the town of Waterloo is at the centre of Canada’s Technology Triangle (CTT), an area which has attracted many hi-tech companies.
 BlackBerry have their headquarters in the city.

 Founded in 1957, the University is relatively new, but it has established a fine reputation for itself.
 It is very careers-oriented, and it’s perhaps most famous for its co-operative education programmes, allowing students to combine study with work experience.
 It now has around 36,000 students based at a number of different campuses.
 In view of the opportunities in the area, it’s not surprising that Waterloo’s key strengths include engineering and technology, computer science and mathematics, in all of which it ranks close to the top in Canada, and very well internationally.

-The Falls are created by vast amounts of water from the four upper lakes plunging down to the last of the lakes, Lake Ontario.
+The Falls are created by vast amounts of water from four of the Great Lakes plunging down to the fifth and last, Lake Ontario.
 They also mark the border with the USA (we don’t cross over to the USA on this trip, as not all our students will have the necessary visa to do so).
 But the views are spectacular on either side.
-If you like statistics, around 2,400 cubic meters per second falls around 50 metres.
+If you like statistics, around 2,400 cubic meters of water per second falls around 50 metres.
 It’s worth seeing!